Skip to main content

 Prayer

-I would call almost all prayer different kinds of imaginal practice.
+I would regard almost all prayer as different kinds of imaginal practice.
 In particular most prayer as taught in eg. Western Christianity is a framework for working with a particular set of images in a deliberate way.
-This kind of prayer usually involves a pattern of usually performative external action alongside internal motions, including eg. internal speech, arousing specific emotions, or much subtler moves.
+This kind of prayer usually involves a pattern of usually performative external action alongside internal motions, including eg. internal speech, deliberately arousing specific emotions, or much subtler moves.

 The role and attitudes of prayer can often be self-gratifying or transactional.
-However, many traditions teach prayer as a practice of "meeting" and entering into relationship with an energy or image, and this is the kind of attitude often reported from the most serious practitioners in these sorts of traditions.
-Such image are often reported to take on a shape that a person doesn't want, whether to make demands of them or to show things they flinch away from.
+However, many traditions teach prayer as a practice of "meeting" and entering into relationship with an energy (more relevantly, see re resonances) or image, and this is the kind of attitude often reported from the most serious practitioners in these sorts of traditions.
+Such images are often reported to take on a shape that a person doesn't want, whether to make demands of them or to show things they flinch away from.

 To be clear, sometimes people can have a kind of masochistic or at least self-punitive attitude towards prayer, and in this sense prayer can be an upside-down kind of self-gratification, where a person will fairly consciously control or puppet the image to tell them what think they should hear.